[unable to retrieve full-text content]

 "As the ingredients got more interesting, the recipes got worse and worse, finally degenerating into nonsense like 'A Recipe for Hungarian Shoe Leather, serving 2 for breakfast'—basically, complete gibberish.
 But since 2020, both the image and language models have gotten so good, that now we could really build an application that would solve the practical cook's challenge—just look in your fridge right now, take some basic preconceived ideas about what one might want to cook today and generate a great novel recipe."

 A key objective of the recent work by Noever and his colleague Samantha Elizabeth Miller Noever was to highlight recent advances in the field of AI in a practical and useful way.
-To achieve recipe generation from imagery, they specifically used (APIs) of models for as well as the text generator underpinning ChatGPT.
+To achieve recipe generation from imagery, they specifically used application programming interfaces (APIs) of models for image analysis as well as the text generator underpinning ChatGPT.

 "The basic idea behind our work was to combine raw food and recipe ingredients using image analysis, then to ask a powerful language model to construct a plausible cooking recipe, including the expected title, proportion, and steps," Noever explained.